AlbertLacasta/RestApiService_java/README.md

 * postgreSQL

 ## API documentation
-THis engine allows to generate a full documentation from tour endpoints.
+This engine allows to generate a full documentation from tour endpoints.

 ### WADL
 The **Web Application Description Language (WADL)** is a machine-readable **XML** description of HTTP-based web services.